-The principles of New Demarchy
+The principles and processes of New Demarchy

 - Collective intelligence is organised through an open prediction market which collects and aggregates all participating members’ knowledge and forecasts.

-- New demarchy is transnational and competes freely with traditional hierarchic parties for voters in national and local democratic constituencies.
+- New Demarchy is transnational and competes freely with traditional hierarchic parties for voters in national and local democratic constituencies.